Macular Pucker: Symptoms, Diagnosis, and Treatment Options

 Common Questions

-A macular pucker is caused by a thin membrane on the macula, while age-related macular degeneration involves deterioration of the macular cells.
+A macular pucker is different because it is characterized by a thin layer of scar tissue forming on the macula, while age-related macular degeneration involves degeneration of macular cells.

-While a pucker does not transform into a hole, significant traction on the retina may lead to a macular hole in rare instances.
+A macular pucker itself does not develop into a macular hole, but traction on the retina can, in rare circumstances, lead to the formation of a macular hole.

 Amplify EyeCare cartoon